 Visiting amusement parks in Georgia takes time and planning.
 That’s why we put together the most supreme guide to Six Flags Over Georgia that you’ll ever need.
 Want to know how to beat the line at Batman?
 We’ll tell you.
 Where can you snag a discount?
 Read on.

-Read below for tips to beat the lines, why you’ll want to consider visiting Six Flags Over Ga. in the fall for Fright Fest or during Six Flags Holiday in the Park.
-We even have an extensive review of the Dare Devil Dive Roller Coaster, including it’s transformation to a virtual reality roller coaster – Revolution at Dare Devil Dive.
+Read below for tips to beat the lines, and why you’ll want to consider visiting Six Flags Over Ga. in the fall for Fright Fest or during Six Flags Holiday in the Park.
+We even have a review of what’s new like the addition of the Justice League Battle for Metropolis (of course you can always go with the classic Dahlonega Mine Train).
 So grab yourself something to take notes and read on.

 I love amusement parks, but I hate long lines and throngs of people.
-If you’re like me, then here are some tips to get the most from your visit to Six Flags Over Georgia.
+If you’re like me, then here are some tips to get the most from your visit to Six Flags Over Georgia them park.

 Remember, you want to be ready to walk into the park at opening, which means your Six Flags Over Georgia tickets have been purchased, bathroom breaks are finished and sunscreen is on.